UCB-MIDS/w241/finalProject/three_project_ideas.md

 # Submitting Ideas

 Submit your ideas on Gradescope.

+# Feedback Returned from Instructor

+You will receive very quick, directional feedback from your instructor about whether each of the proposed ideas sound promising and interesting.
+With this feedback, the team can decide which proposal to pursue for their project.